gmashokkumargm/cypress-insurance-calculator/README.md

 Project Architecture:
 * e2e Folder -> This folder contains all spec files
-* fixtures -> This folder contails all test data and files which require for the tests
+* fixtures -> This folder contains all test data and files which require for the tests
-* Pages -> This folder is for store all the element locators
+* Pages -> This folder is for storing all the element locators
 * TsConfig file -> To support typescript
 * Cypress.config.js -> All cypress configuration goes under this config file
 * Packet.json -> Dependency management